By: Michael Lander

 For me, this entire experience left an indelible impression and changed the course of my life.
 It inspired me to start down the road for a healthier lifestyle, in helping others, and eventually in creating a cycling blog and a cycling website.

 Even though I have ridden for other causes now over the years, the MS-150 rides have always been especially meaningful for me.
-I have done a total of 12 of them now, (with four in Ohio and eight thus far in Memphis).
+I have done a total of 13 of them now, (with four in Ohio and nine thus far in Memphis).
 Many of us who do this ride do it for friends, family, co-workers, acquaintances or neighbors who have been stricken with MS.

 It is really for them that I do this ride and it is the best way that I know to help raise money and awareness about MS.